lt-email-dev/lt-email-module-library/sa-reverse-mortgage-ebook.md

 ```

 ## Notes
-- In this shared asset the text is left aligned, but will center align on mobile
 - The shared asset for the CSS should be placed just beneath the css that is hard coded into the header of the template.
-It should go outside fo the closing style tag for the CSS
+It should go outside of the closing style tag for the CSS

 ## Troubleshooting